SonkeWohler/.vim/README.md

 And finally the remaining scripts for DE settings and docker.
 These require a restart to test.

 On Plasma this is also the point when I download the system theme *Desert-Global* from the settings.
-This should be in place before a restart as without it the settings revert.
+This should be in place before a restart as without it the settings revert and you have to change them back manually.

+When testing whether docker works, there are some notes below on common issues.

 ```
 ./kde.bash